Canadian Trade Office in Taipei: History

 Canada established diplomatic representation with the Republic of China (ROC) in 1942, when it dispatched an ambassador to the temporary capital of Chongqing.
 The Canadian embassy was moved to Nanking in 1946, where it remained until the city was taken by Communist forces on 23 April 1949.
 Canada chose not to establish an embassy in Taipei, instead maintaining relations through a trade mission in Manila.
 Canadian citizens in Taiwan received consular assistance from the British consulate.

 Canada and the People's Republic of China (PRC) signed a joint communiqué marking the establishment of diplomatic relations on 13 October 1970, in which Canada recognizes the PRC government as the "sole legal government of China" and "takes note" of China's position that Taiwan is an "inalienable part of the territory" of the PRC.
 It is the position of the PRC government that countries with which it has diplomatic relations may not also maintain official relations with the Republic of China.

-The office started operations on 28 November 1986.
-Staff were initially drawn from the Canadian Chamber of Commerce, but the CTOT is now fully funded by the Government of Canada and staffed by the federal government departments Global Affairs Canada and Citizenship and Immigration Canada.
-Despite its name, the CTOT does not differ from any other Canadian overseas mission.
-The CTOT does everything from issuing Canadian passports and providing consular services, to promoting trade and investment cooperation and cultural/educational exchanges.
-In addition, there are also provincial representatives from the Governments of Alberta and Quebec.
+The Canadian trade office started operations on 28 November 1986.
+Staff were initially drawn from the Canadian Chamber of Commerce, but the office is now under the control of the Government of Canada and staffed by the federal government departments Global Affairs Canada and Citizenship and Immigration Canada.
+Despite its name, the office does not differ from any other Canadian overseas mission.
+It does everything from issuing Canadian passports and providing consular services, to promoting trade and investment cooperation and cultural/educational exchanges.
+In addition, there are also provincial representatives from the Governments of Alberta and British Columbia.

 The ROC, likewise, is represented in Canada by the Taipei Economic and Cultural Office in Canada, which has established offices in Ottawa, Toronto, Vancouver and Montreal as de facto embassy and consulate.
 The Taiwan External Trade Development Council (TAITRA) has operated non-governmental trade offices in Canada since the creation of the Far East Trade Services in Montreal in 1970.